drshahizan/software-engineering/materials/behance.md

 ## For You Feed
 The [For You](https://help.behance.net/hc/en-us/articles/204484454-What-is-the-For-You-feed-) feed is the home screen for signed-in Behance creatives.
 As you follow more profiles, you'll start to see more projects appear in your feed.
 To view a Project that appears in your For You feed, simply click the Project Cover and the full contents of the project will open for you to view.

+## A system development project on Behance.net,
+You can create a portfolio and include the following items:

+1. **Project Overview:** Provide a concise and engaging introduction to your system development project.
+Describe the purpose, scope, and goals of the project.

+2. **Problem Statement:** Clearly define the problem or challenge that the system development project aims to address.
+Explain the significance and impact of solving this problem.

+3. **User Research:** Detail the methods and techniques used to gather insights about the target users and their needs.
+Include any user interviews, surveys, or observations conducted during the research phase.

+4. **User Personas:** Create personas that represent the different user types or stakeholders involved in the system.
+Include their characteristics, goals, and pain points to demonstrate a deep understanding of the target audience.

+5. **User Journey Mapping:** Visualize the user's journey through the system, highlighting key touchpoints and interactions.
+Show how the system improves or streamlines the user experience.

+6. **Wireframes and Prototypes:** Showcase the wireframes and interactive prototypes created during the design process.
+Highlight key screens and features, explaining the rationale behind the design decisions.

+7. **Development Process:** Describe the software development methodologies, tools, and technologies used to build the system.
+Include details about the programming languages, frameworks, and libraries employed.

+8. **System Architecture:** Provide an overview of the system's architecture, including the different components and their interactions.
+Use diagrams or flowcharts to illustrate the system's structure.

+9. **Testing and Quality Assurance:** Discuss the testing strategies and methodologies implemented to ensure the system's reliability, security, and performance.
+Highlight any testing frameworks or tools utilized.

+10. **Deployment and Launch:** Explain how the system was deployed and made available to users.
+Discuss any challenges faced during the deployment process and how they were addressed.

+11. **Results and Impact:** Present the outcomes and impact of the system development project.
+Include any metrics, feedback from users, or testimonials that demonstrate the success of the system.

+12. **Lessons Learned:** Reflect on the lessons learned during the project.
+Discuss any challenges, setbacks, or successes that have contributed to your growth as a system developer.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.